 Notice: This application is frequently updated!
-That is great for users who get ongoing access new features and enhancements.
+That is great for users who get ongoing access to new features and enhancements.
 However, these frequent changes present a challenge for educators.
 While our instructors get updated by working with the software between classes, the manuals don't get updated as frequently.
 As a result, it is common for manuals to have procedures that are out of date.
 In those cases, instructors will work with the class to highlight the updated procedures.
 Please excuse errors in course materials for software that undergoing "continuous improvements."

-The course is targeted at intermediate to advanced users, business analysts and even developers who need an easy and quick way to create interactive forms that may need to initiate a business process or workflow.
+The course is targeted at intermediate to advanced users, business analysts, and even developers who need an easy and quick way to create interactive forms that may need to initiate a business process or workflow.

 An introduction to Microsoft PowerApps

 Letís get started with an introduction to Microsoft PowerApps.
-Traditionally building customised solutions for a business involved using a coding language to build an application from scratch.
+Traditionally building customized solutions for a business involved using a coding language to build an application from scratch.
 Typically, these solutions could often only be used within the business, making external use of the application a large hurdle to overcome.
 With PowerApps we can now not only easily build solutions, but we can also share them with users in our business.
 Deployment takes seconds and you could by testing your own app on your phone in no time.
-This module will overview the features of PowerApps, its benefits to a business and the variety of ways you can build and access your apps on different devices.
+This module will overview the features of PowerApps, its benefits to a business, and the variety of ways you can build and access your apps on different devices.

 What is PowerApps?